 Taking care of those who take care of you

 The relationship that children have with their parents changes over time.
 When you’re a child, they obviously look after you; indeed, they are totally responsible for you!
 When you become an adult, the relationship shifts to one that’s more like two friends (or at least two people who respect each other).
-And then, as they get older, you’ll find that the relationship shifts again.
+And then, as they age, you’ll find that the relationship shifts again.
 You’ll become more of a protector of them.
-As they get older and life becomes a little more difficult, it’ll be up to subtly guide them in the right direction.
+As they get older and life becomes a little more difficult, it’ll be up to you to subtly guide them in the right direction.
 So how can you protect your parents properly?

 In this blog, we’re going to look at a number of ways in which you can protect your parents.
 Take our advice, and you’ll be helping them to live their best life possible.